- Code DEMO8091

 See Future Offerings

-The course begins by contrasting the theoretical models of stable and stationary populations with the reality of population change.
-The processes of birth, death and migration shape the size and structure of a population in ever-changing ways.
-This course covers the cohort-component method of population projection and its application, including how to provide input about the future of these demographic processes.
-Population dynamics involves the understanding and interpretation of the changing population structure due to the interplay of demographic processes, themselves dependent on socio-economic and other factors.
-As population dynamics transform many aspects of social and economic life, the process is one of constant renewal.
-Population ageing, demographic dividends and other specific aspects of population dynamics are examined.
+The processes of birth, death and migration shape the size and structure of a population in constantly changing ways.
+This course covers the methods used to project the structure of the population, and the way inputs about the future of demographic processes, such as fertility and mortality, are provided.
+Population dynamics involve understanding and interpreting the changing population structure by analyzing the interplay between demographic processes, themselves depending on socio-economic and other factors.
+However, population dynamics also transform many aspects of social and economic life, thus creating a process of permanent renewal.
+Topics that will be covered in this course are: population models, epidemiological transition, ageing, lowest low fertility, demographic dividends and other specific aspects of population dynamics.

 Upon successful completion, students will have the knowledge and skills to:

-- Review and critique research on population projections and population dynamics
+- review and critique research on population projections and population dynamics; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-a) 36 hours of directed learning over 12 weeks; and,
+a) 36 hours of contact over 12 weeks: 3 hours of computer lab

 b) 94 hours of independent student research, problem solving, reading and writing.

 Prescribed TextsReadings will be provided via the course Wattle site.

 Preliminary ReadingSamuel Preston, Patrick Heuveline, Michel Guillot.
 2000.
 Demography: Measuring and Modeling Population Processes.
 Wiley.